acidonper/openshift4-mesh-architecture-multiple-controlplanes/README.md

 - Red Hat Openshift +4.9 (Kubernetes)
 - Red Hat Service Mesh +2.1 (Istio)

+The idea of this implementation is to deploy the simplest multi control planes based Red Hat Service Mesh solution with the idea of start working on this kind of solutions.
+This solution includes 3 control planes:

+- Ingress Control Plane
+- Workload Control Plane
+- Egress Control Plane

+Once the different control planes are installed successfully, it is time to configure all Red Hat Service Mesh object in order to define the connectivity rules.

-Please visit [Setting Up document](./docs/setting_up.md) for more information about deploying this solution.
+Please visit [Setting Up document](./docs/setting_up.md) for more information about the solution design and the procedure to deploy the mesh easily.

 ## Author

 Asier Cidon @RedHat